Maritime Environmental and Technical Assistance (META) Program

-Aquatic Invasive Species
+Control of Aquatic Invasive Species

-It is the mission of MARAD to support the marine transportation system and the maritime industry.
-The introduction of aquatic invasive species via ballast water has been an issue for decades.
-The Agency established the Ballast Water Initiative in order to assist the industry and government agencies to move treatment technologies from the laboratory to ship-board application as rapidly as possible.
+Since the early 2000s MARAD has worked with the maritime community to address issues related to the introduction of non-indigenous aquatic species through ballast water and hull biofouling.
+The Agency established its Ballast Water Initiative to assist industry and government agencies in moving treatment technologies from the laboratory to shipboard application as rapidly as possible.

 Ballast Water Treatment